 - Girl Scout Shop

-A: Complete the Request for Permission to Reprint GSUSA Copyrighted Material form enclosed in our Communications in Girl Scouting booklet and submit it by fax to (212) 852-8080.
-You can also email your specific request or concern to email@example.com.
+A: Complete the Request for Permission to Reprint GSUSA Copyrighted Material form enclosed in our Communications in Girl Scouting booklet and e-mail it to email@example.com.

 A: No. Almost all photos, illustrations, and text on this site are copyrighted by Girl Scouts of the USA and require permission for use, even on a Girl Scout council site.
 Some material are copyrighted by third parties and may not be available for use.
 Always ask for permission first.
 Councils should follow the same procedures for getting permission to use printed material described above.